A foundational approach to the Lie theory for fractional order partial differential equations: Lie Theory for Fractional Pde s

+The problem of local symmetries of a \textsc{fpde} can be solved therefore in the geometrical framework of the infinite dimensional jet space $\mathcal J^\infty$ of integer order derivatives introduced above; consequently, the theory of symmetry reduction is automatically borrowed from the classical theory.
+Eq.~\eqref{fpde} defines an infinite dimensional submanifold

-An infinitesimal symmetry of the equation $\mathcal E$ is therefore generated by a \textit{vector field} tangent to $\mathcal L^\infty$ which preserves the contact structure of $\mathcal L^\infty$.
-Observe that in the infinite dimensional case we cannot associate, in general, a \textit{flow} to $\mathbf v$ \cite{vinogradov}: if this happens, we shall call $\mathbf v$ a \textit{Lie field} (note that we deal with one dependent variable only). \textit{We are interested in Lie fields whose structure in local coordinates is}
+A solution of the given \textsc{fpde} is a smooth submanifold $\gamma\subseteq\M$, such that $\pr^\infty\gamma\subseteq\Delta$.
+An infinitesimal symmetry of the equation $\mathcal E$ is generated by a \textit{vector field} tangent to $\Delta$ which preserves the contact structure of $\Delta$.
+Observe that in the infinite dimensional case we cannot associate, in general, a \textit{flow} to $\mathbf v$ \cite{vinogradov}: if this happens, $\mathbf v$ is said to be a \textit{Lie field} (note that we deal with one dependent variable only).
+In the present paper, we restrict ourselves to Lie fields whose structure in local coordinates is